coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 conditions under which you will take it.
 Then, any time before your next action, you may take the readied action in response to that condition.
 The action occurs just before the action that triggers it.
-If the triggered action is part of another character's activities, you interrupt the other character.
+If the triggered action is part of another character’s activities, you interrupt the other character.
 Assuming he is still capable of doing so, he continues his actions once you complete your readied action.
 Your initiative result changes.
 For the rest of the encounter, your